cduvallet/research-parasite-editorial/ms.md

 In a way, README's are a research parasite's lab notebook.
 Re-analyzing other people's datasets often means long and convoluted paths to insight.
-It's important to document every step along this path: how the data was downloaded and processed, including any strange things that happened and why certain decisions were made; how the scripts and data are organized, and where all the (raw) data lives; and how others can use or build upon what has done.
+It's important to document every step along this path: how the data was downloaded and processed, including any strange things that happened and why certain decisions were made; how the scripts and data are organized and where all the (raw) data lives; and how others can use or build upon what has been done.

 As a research parasite, the most likely beneficiary of thorough documentation is future-you, checking your work before submission, looking for code to do something you know you've already figured out, or going back to answer a question that woke you up in a cold sweat at 2 am.
-This was another lesson learned the hard way for me: I remember going back to finalize processing on datasets I'd downloaded over a year prior, and not finding any clues from myself to remember what I did.
+This was another lesson learned the hard way for me: I remember going back to finalize processing on datasets I'd downloaded over a year prior, and not finding any clues from myself to indicate what I'd done.
-In almost all of these cases, it was faster to re-download the data from scratch than to time-travel into the past and remember what I had been thinking.
+In all of these cases, it was faster to re-download the data from scratch than to time-travel into the past and remember what I had been thinking.

-# 5. The life-changing magic of Makefiles and pipelining workflows
+# 5. The life-changing magic of Makefiles

 In my opinion, the most revolutionary parasitic tactic of all is pipelining workflows with Makefiles.
-Broadly, Makefiles contain all of the instructions to reproduce every part of an analysis and are paired with a software program that reads the instructions in the Makefile to automatically re-run all parts of the analysis which need to be updated.
+Broadly, Makefiles contain all of the instructions to reproduce every part of an analysis and are usually paired with a software program that reads the instructions in the Makefile to automatically re-run all parts of the analysis which need to be updated (cite nature piece on workflows).
 Makefiles are incredibly useful because they enable the re-making of an entire analysis and - more importantly - they are by definition a documentation of all the steps taken.
 They quite literally answer the question: "wait, how did I do that again?"

-Makefiles also make the review process much easier, saving time and freeing research parasites from tedious double-checking of details.
+Makefiles also make the review process much easier, saving time and freeing research parasites from tedious time-consuming details.
-With a Makefile, it is easy to go back, find, and double-check individual steps throughout an entire analysis, as opposed to digging through folders of spaghetti code for the one thing that's needed.
+With a Makefile, it is easy to go back, find, and double-check individual steps in an entire analysis, as opposed to digging through folders of spaghetti code without guidance.
-Adding new analyses also becomes easier, as new scripts can just be plugged into the Makefile and use the intermediate analysis files already created from other steps in the workflow seamlessly.
+Adding new analyses also becomes easier, as new scripts can be seamlessly plugged into the Makefile, using intermediate analysis files already created from other steps in the workflow.
-And most importantly, Makefiles take care of all of the details, automatically updating figures and tables when their underlying inputs change, saving research parasites many hours of tedious detail-checking.
+And most importantly, Makefiles take care of the details, automatically updating figures and tables when their underlying inputs change, saving research parasites many hours of tedious detail-checking.

 # 6. Computational best practices as an act of radical self-love